xietomzy/Pintos/report/project1.md

 Task 2 remained relatively the same.

-We had a struct from the design doc to learn more things about children threads.
+1. We had a struct from the design doc to learn more things about children threads, but we had to add more members.
+a.
+We had to add a semaphore called "load" that informs the parent process when the child has been loaded.
+This is important because in process_execute, when we call thread_create, we have to wait for the thread to actually create, because process_execute might return before thread_create finishes creating a thread.

+b.
+We have a new boolean member called "successful load," used to indicate whether the child thread has been successfull loaded in process_execute.
+This is important because we need to distinguish whether the child thread successfully creates or not.

+c.
+A new lock member called "ref_lock", which is a lock that must be acquired in order to modify the ref_count of a thread.
+There may exist race conditions when a thread's ref_count needs to be changed.

 /*The following was heavily inspired by Discussion 2*/ struct child_status {